dotnet/docfx/Documentation/index.md

         <i class="glyphicon glyphicon-transfer"></i>
         <section>
           <h2>Run Everywhere</h2>
           <p class="lead">DocFX runs on Linux, macOS, and Windows.
-The generated website can be deployed any web host with no additional configurations, e.g. Github Pages, Azure Websites...</p>
+The generated website can be deployed to any web host with no additional configurations, e.g. Github Pages, Azure Websites...</p>
         </section>
       </div>
     </div>